Children of the World

-Children of the World is a 1976 album by the Bee Gees.
+Children of the World is the fourteenth studio album (twelfth internationally) by the Bee Gees, released in 1976 by RSO Records.
 The first single, "You Should Be Dancing", went to No. 1 in the US and Canada, and was a top ten hit in numerous other territories.
-It was the group's fourteenth album (twelfth internationally).
 The album was re-issued on CD by Reprise Records and Rhino Records in 2006.
 This was the first record featuring the Gibb-Galuten-Richardson production team which would have many successful collaborations in the following years.
+Many consider this a "prologue" to the band's foray into disco, which would culminate with the Saturday Night Fever soundtrack the following year.

 Background

 Because their manager Robert Stigwood had ended his US distribution arrangement with Atlantic Records, Atlantic producer Arif Mardin, who had produced the Bee Gees' prior two albums, was no longer permitted to work with the group.
 In an effort to retain the same sound, the group recorded at the same studios (Criteria Studios in Miami).
 At first, they recruited producer Richard Perry, but they parted company after only a couple of weeks over the musical direction the group should take.
 At this point the Bee Gees decided to produce the album themselves, with Barry Gibb taking the lead role, along with engineer Karl Richardson.
 They added young musician and arranger Albhy Galuten to the control room as musical adviser.
 The new team saw the group through a series of top selling recordings over the next four years.